 This policy is also called professional liability insurance.
-It protects tech professionals against lawsuits over mistakes, missed deadlines, and oversights.
+It protects professionals against lawsuits over mistakes, missed deadlines, and oversights.

-West Virginia state law requires technology businesses with any employees to carry workers’ compensation insurance.
+West Virginia state law requires businesses with any employees to carry workers’ compensation insurance.
 This policy covers medical bills for work injuries and illnesses.